staten-island-tech/create-task-elisa-23/genshinpityexplained.md

 MY RULES: at 5 pull, four star increase by 18.8% ; 50 50 for five star = 53 47

-For four star there is a 60 40 between character and weapon first before going to actual Same for Standard Banner
+For four star there is a 60 40(rate for standard + limited - will switch around on weapon) between character and weapon first before going to actual
+Same for Standard Banner

 Pities = carry over in the same banner